|

 The Sigma shows a very seldom distortion characteristic for an ultra-wide angle

-lens - it is extremely well corrected here with very low barrel distortions even
+lens - it is extremely well corrected here with very low barrel distortion even

 at 12mm.
-The lens is basically free of distortions at 24mm.
+The lens is basically free of distortion at 24mm.

 |